JDRJ-io/bibleresearcher/client/important_docs/Our Mission Statement.md

 We believe that as we grow in the Word and in fellowship, the Holy Spirit is preparing the Bride of Christ — the Church — to be made ready for His return (Revelation 19:7).
 Every verse we connect, every insight we share, and every truth we affirm together is part of this preparation.

+### During the pre-launch phase (effective August 30, 2025), some features may be limited as we refine the platform for public access.

 For God’s Magnificent Glory,
 **The Anointed.io Team**